NOAA-GSL/ExascaleWorkflowSandbox/README.md

 ## Modifying the spack-stack container
 Developers that modify the spack-stack container in order to update the development software stack will need to rebuild it.
 Depending on what is needed, this may not be a straightforward process due to the complexity of spack-stack and the need to customize the spack-stack container to meet the needs of Chiltepin.
-An addition complication is that a Spack buildcache mirror is used to speed up build times by caching builds of Spack packages.
+An additional complication is that a Spack buildcache mirror is used to speed up build times by caching builds of Spack packages.
 Read-only access to the buildcache is always provided via the Dockerfile.
 However, if the stack has changed and new packages are built from source, those must get pushed to the buildcache, which resides on S3.
-Write access requires AWS authentication and is only granted to authorized users.
+Write access to the buildcache requires AWS authentication and is only granted to authorized users.

 To do a basic build of a spack-stack Dockerfile (from the `docker/spack-stack` directory) where read-only access to the